Chain of Custody Explained

 Key takeaway: Chain of custody safeguards reliability.
 It does not interpret evidence or prove a claim.

-Notice: Information on this page is provided for general educational and scope-planning purposes only.
+Site note: This page is provided for general informational and service-planning purposes only.
 It is not legal advice and does not replace guidance from qualified counsel.
-Preservation and documentation activities should be performed under appropriate authorization and defined scope.
+Preservation and handling activities should proceed only under appropriate authority and clear engagement terms.

 Related reading